How to Extend 3D GBSM to RIS Cascade Channel with Non-ideal Phase Modulation?: The proposed RIS cascade channel model

+where $S$ represents the area of the RIS element, $\mu$ and $\varepsilon$ denote the permeability and the permittivity in vacuum. $R$ is the distance from any point on RIS element to point $o$.
+Scattering field $\mathbf{E}_{s}$ at point $o$ is

+where $\varepsilon$ denotes permittivity.
+By removing the effect of distance of the observing point, the radiation pattern of the RIS element can be obtained as

-In \eqref{V-in-element}, $a, b$ denotes the length and width of the RIS element. $\lambda$ indicates wavelength and $\mu, \varepsilon$ denote magnetic permeability and permittivity. $vv,vh$ represents the combination of different polarization of the incident and reflected waves, for example, $f_{vh}$ means the horizontal polarization component of the reflected wave excited by the vertical polarization component of the incident wave at the RIS element. $f_{hv}$ and $f_{hh}$ can also be obtained by introducing the incident wave with horizontal polarization directions in the process of calculating the equivalent current and equivalent magnetic current.
+where $r$ represents the distance between the center of the RIS element and point $o$. $\frac{4\pi}{\lambda}$ is caused by the conversion between field strength and amplitude of path. $(\mathbf{E}_{i})_{p_{2}}$ means the $p_{2}$ polarization component of $\mathbf{E}_{i}$. $f_{ris}^{p_{1}p_{2}}$ represents the combination of different polarization of the incident and reflected waves, for example, $f_{ris}^{vh}$ means the horizontal polarization component of the reflected wave excited by the vertical polarization component of the incident wave at the RIS element.